cassandradunning/cassandradunning/README.md

 ## ✨ About Me
 Hi I'm Cassie!
 I'm a software developer based in Nashville, Tennessee.

-I first fell in love with web design on my middle school blog.
+I first fell in love with web design on my middle school blog (Xanga, anyone?).
 Throughout the years, that looked like volunteering to manage and maintain the website of any company I could get my hands on.

 👩‍💻 I just finished an apprenticeship at [Nashville Software School](https://nashvillesoftwareschool.com/)

-🧠 I'm currently learning: How to deploy my projects - any tips?!
+🧠 I'm currently learning: How to deploy my projects!

 💬 Ask me about my clientside project: [Nashville Walking Club](https://github.com/cassandradunning/nashville-walking-club)